Search

 Nervous Around People

 Never force the meeting.
-Simply bring the individual into the home near your dog.
-Keep a close eye on your German Shepherd and watch to see if his hairs stand up which will give you an indication as to how he is feeling.
-Allow him to have a safe space to “hide” until he is ready.
-Let your dog initiate the first interaction and always reward good behavior.
+Bring the individual into the home near your dog.
+Keep a close eye on your German Shepherd and watch to see if his hair stands up, which will give you an indication of how he is feeling.

 Pro Tip!
-If you comfort your dog when he is afraid, you can end up reinforcing behavior that you are trying to get rid of!
+If you comfort your dog when he is afraid, you can end up reinforcing the behavior that you are trying to get rid of!

-As he begins to break down his barrier with steady new experiences, you can start taking him on outings and exposing him to different situations.
-The outings may be a bit of a challenge at first, but over time he will become more accustomed.
+The outings may be a bit of a challenge at first, but over time, he will become more accustomed.
 You should begin to notice that piloerection is gradually reduced.

 Nervous Around Animals

-If your dog is nervous around animals, especially other dogs, then you will need to take extra precautions as you don’t want this to escalate.
 Always observe a meeting between your anxious German Shepherd and another dog and watch for piloerection.

 Keep it simple, and don’t run the meeting for too long.
 If you can, you should find a dog that is smaller and not as threatening to your German Shepherd.
-Another tip is to ensure the other dog is of the opposite sex to your GSD as he/she won’t feel as anxious or fearful.

-During the meeting, slowly bring the two dogs together.
-If your German Shepherd starts to get too anxious and his hairs stand up, then increase the distance between the two until he is more relaxed.
-Try again.
 The process may be drawn out, but it will be well worth it in the end.
 Just remember that your German Shepherd may never like other dogs, but he should at least be cordial.

-Your German Shepherd is Overly Excited
+3. Your German Shepherd is Overly Excited

-In this instance, your German Shepherd simply will not be able to settle down.
+In this instance, your German Shepherd will not be able to settle down.
 He might be running excessively in circles, jumping up and down, or barking/yipping.
 He might have a case of what is known as the dog zoomies.

-While this might not be the worst thing on this list, it still needs to be dealt with.
-Sure, sometimes the overexcitement will only last a couple of minutes before he can calm down – in which case, not much needs to be done.
-However, if this is a recurring theme that happens often and for an extended time, then you need to do something about it.
+While this might not be the worst problem on this list, it must still be dealt with.
+Sure, sometimes his overexcitement only lasts a couple of minutes before he can calm down – in which case, not much needs to be done.

-It is important to note that overexcitement does not equate to happiness in your German Shepherd, even though it may appear that way.
-Being overly excited is something that he may be struggling with and could be upsetting and annoying for your dog, who simply may just want to relax – just like when you and I are unable to sleep when we get overtired!
+Being overly excited is something that he may be struggling with and could be upsetting and annoying for your dog, who may just want to relax – just like when you and I cannot sleep when we get overtired!

 This study documented by the Association of Professional Dog Trainers showed that raised hackles during excited play can sometimes lead to aggression – but only 40% of the time.